mariya082024/mariya082024/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 - I love JESUS
+- Thank you Jesus for teaching me GitHUB

 <!---
 mariya082024/mariya082024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.